The A-Team: Video games

 In 1989, El Equipo A (Spanish for The A-Team) was developed and published by Zafiro Software Division as a side scrolling shooter for the Amstrad CPC, ZX Spectrum, MS-DOS, and MSX.
 Gameplay consists of levels scrolling to the left or right depending on the level as players shoot various enemies such as soldiers, tanks, and jeeps while avoiding shooting innocent civilians and the A-Team as they appear on screen.
 The game is only in Spanish and from most of the gameplay, low quality, and different graphics, the game is a bootleg version of Operation Wolf each based the original's respective platforms that manages to reuse many of their same overall mechanics as a whole.

 On June 15, 2010, The A-Team was released by GameHouse and RealNetworks under Fox Digital Entertainment and is based on the 2010 film for the iPhone as an overhead scrolling, third person, action shooter with cover based mechanics for the purpose of marketing the film.
 Players control the A-team as they battle enemies with melee hand-to-hand or ranged weapon combat and can switch between each member during levels.
 Some levels allowed players to control an attack helicopter the shoot enemies and destroy objects.
 Voice-overs from B.A.
 Baracus are portrayed by Quinton Jackson from the film.

 Production

 Filming

 The series was co-produced by former actor John Ashley who narrated the movie.

-Weapons

-In early episodes, the team used Colt AR-15 SP1 semi-automatic rifles (with automatic sound effects, simulating the M16), while in later seasons they used the Ruger Mini-14, and on rare occasions, the selective fire AC-556K variant of the Mini-14.
-Hannibal is also seen using an M60 machine gun (which Hannibal called "Baby") in some episodes as well as a Micro-uzi.
-MAC-11s with parts added to simulate the Uzi appear in at least two early episodes.
-Hannibal's sidearms are either a nickel-plated Smith & Wesson Model 59, or a stainless steel Smith & Wesson Model 639.
-Unusually in the episode "Black Day at Bad Rock" he is seen carrying a Browning Hi-Power.
-Face's usual sidearm is a Colt Lawman Mk III, though he does use Smith & Wesson revolvers in latter seasons.
-Many antagonists and members of the team use 1911s as well.
-Starting from Season 4, the then-exotic Steyr AUG bullpup rifle also became prominent in the series.
-"So many different firearms were used in the 1980s hit The A-Team that it's impossible to list them all.
-For five seasons, the wrongly accused foursome used rifles, handguns, submachine guns and shotguns to bring justice for the little guy while trying to stay out of jail.
-Regardless of the number of explosions or rounds fired, nobody ever got seriously hurt except for the occasional flesh wound of a team member."
-The American Rifleman declared The A-Team the Number One Show on Television to regularly feature firearms.